Solemn vow: Practice by Christian denomination

+Catholicism

 Codes of Canon Law on religious institutes

 On the basis of the distinction between solemn and simple vows, the 1917 Code of Canon Law made several other distinctions in relation to religious institutes, which it defined as legitimately established associations in accordance with which the members make public vows, either perpetual vows or temporary ones that are to be renewed periodically.
 It reserved the name "religious order" for institutes in which the vows were solemn, and used the term "religious congregation" for those with simple vows.
 The members of a religious order for men were called "regulars", those belonging to a religious congregation were simply "religious", a term that applied also to regulars.
 For women, those with simple vows were simply "sisters", with the term "nun" reserved in canon law for those who belonged to an institute of solemn vows, even if in some localities they were allowed to take simple vows instead.

 However, the 1917 Code abolished the distinction according to which solemn vows, unlike simple vows, were indissoluble.
 It recognized no totally indispensable religious vows and thereby abrogated for the Latin Church the special consecration that distinguished "orders" from "congregations", while keeping some juridical distinctions.

 A juridical distinction that the 1917 Code maintained was its declaring invalid any marriage attempted by solemnly professed religious or by those with simple vows to which the Holy See had attached the effect of invalidating marriage, while stating that no simple vow rendered a marriage invalid, except in the cases in which the Holy See directed otherwise.
 Thus solemnly professed religious were barred absolutely from marriage, and any marriage they attempted was invalid.
 Those who made simple vows were obliged not to marry, but if they did break their vow, the marriage was considered valid but illicit.